"

 2. Understand the Influence of Space, Appearance, and Presence

 Space, appearance, and presence dramatically impact your communication effectiveness.
-Clearly managing personal space, choosing appropriate attire for your context, and projecting confident professional presence help you clearly communicate credibility, approachability, and trustworthiness to your audience.
+Managing personal space, choosing appropriate attire for your context, and projecting a confident professional presence help you communicate credibility, approachability, and trustworthiness to your audience.

 3. Design and Use Visual Aids like Charts, Graphs, and Infographics

 Visual aids don’t just decorate your presentation—they clarify, simplify, and reinforce your message.
-Clearly choosing the right visuals, keeping them simple, using color strategically, labeling clearly, and briefly explaining visuals helps your audience quickly grasp and remember your key points.
+Choosing the right visuals, keeping them simple, using color strategically, labeling clearly, and briefly explaining visuals helps your audience quickly grasp and remember your key points.

 4. Follow Best Practices for Slide Design and Visual Storytelling